cdf1982/cdf1982.github.io/glancecam/glancecam-release-notes.md

 ### GlanceCam 3.5
 #### October 12, 2022

 After SO.
 MUCH.
 WORK.
-GlanceCam for Apple silicon is here!
+GlanceCam for Apple silicon is here!<br>
-The performance difference you'll notice on new Macs proves the effort was worth it: CPU and RAM usage decrease significantly, while everything else works as reliably as you're used to!
+The performance difference you'll notice on new Macs proves the effort was worth it: CPU and RAM usage decrease significantly, while everything else works as reliably as you're used to!<br>
 My goal was to make the transition less noticeable as possible – except for performances, of course – while building the foundations for the next 10 years of GlanceCam.
 I'm happy with the results and hope you'll be too!

-Please know it wasn't for lack of trying that this major update didn't ship earlier: while Rosetta2 granted excellent performances, I've been at work on native support since Apple's announcement.
+Please know it wasn't for lack of trying that this major update didn't ship earlier: while Rosetta2 granted excellent performances, I've been at work on native support since Apple's announcement.<br>
 After many challenges, and thanks to the kind Beta Testers who helped me make this work great, the future of GlanceCam is brighter than ever.

 I won't lie, what would make this launch perfect now would be for you to take a moment and leave a 5-star review ;) or maybe even consider going Pro if you aren't already, or leave a tip if you are.